 5. Corte Carista Prosecco by Harcus Design

 - Embossed dense flowers

 - Royalty symbolism

-Corte Carista Prosecco is a brand meant to tickle the palace of the most exquisite wine lovers.
+Corte Carista Prosecco is a brand meant to tickle the palates of the most exquisite wine lovers.
 The premium quality is presented best through the addition of plenty of royalty references to the branding, courtesy of Harcus Design.

 The neck of every bottle is covered with foil painted in a color that complements the product inside.
 The front side features a logo designed to resemble tradition and royalty – a family crest insignia.

 The body is decorated with a label of the same color, full of dense, embossed flower illustrations.
 On the flowers, there’s the logo positioned above the brandmark and the typography explaining the details about the product.